mmm/charm-node/README.markdown

     }

+and gets modified with contextually correct configuration information during either deployment (via the `install` hook) or relation to another service (`relation-changed` hook).

-and can be used by the following code snippets from within your application
+This config can be used from within your application using snippets like

     ...
     var config = require('./config/config')